varunbhoopalam/slipbox/README.md

 ## How do I get started?

 #### Steps
 1. Navigate to the project.
-The project is available [here](https://varunbhoopalam.github.io/slipbox/).
+[Click here to open the app](https://varunbhoopalam.github.io/slipbox/).
 2. Click start new slipbox
 3. Scroll down to the workspace and click create a note button.
 Add a note by filling in the content and source and then hitting the submit button that pops up.
 4. If you have a source associated to the note, click the create source button and fill out the form.